 The principle ofblower is to create a negative pressure in the building using a big fan.
 By creating this negative pressure, the outside air must enter inward to equalize the inner and outer pressure.
 It is through cracks and poorly sealed joints in the building envelope that air will enter the interior.
 That's when the engineer with a smoke pear and a thermal camera can detect air infiltration points in the building envelope.

 In main pieces occupied, it is necessary to check:

 - Windows, making sure that the glass, sash and frame are waterproof.

 - The doors, not forgetting the threshold and the perimeter of the frame.

 - Outlets, including those on interior walls.

-- Fans and evacuation vents should vent to the outside and close properly when not in use.
+- Exhaust fans and vents, these must vent to the outdoors and close securely when not in use.